-- a) All event participants must complete a pre-event health screen (example here) before the start of the event. - b) All event participants must check-in and/or complete a verbal day-of health screen (example here) upon arrival at the venue and prior to exiting their vehicle.
+- a) All event participants must complete a pre-event health screen (example here) before the start of the event. - b) Can also consider a day-of check-in and/or verbal day-of health screen (example here) upon arrival at the venue.
 Consider traffic flow and create a vehicle checkpoint. - c) COVID-19 Coordinator must confirm all event participants have completed the pre-event health screen and are on the cleared-to-attend list upon arrival. - d) Event participants who do not complete the pre-event health screen will be turned away and not be allowed to participate